vmbrasseur/10stepprogram/outline.md

 # Content Ideas

 1. Know Your Audience
     * Some criteria to consider:
         * technical level
         * human language
         * expected audience size
+        * style expectations
+        * culture
+        * current events in community
     * How to learn this information
         * Ask the conference organizers
+        * social media
         * Define it yourself up front
         * Declare technical level, language, etc & audience will self-select
 2. Have an Idea
+    * The elevator pitch
     * Know your topic
+    * something you know well
+    * something you care about
     * Research
+    * Develop (demos, apps)
     * Targeting it to the audience
     * Casual surveys (social media)
         * What does audience want to hear?
         * What questions would audience want answered?
         * What problems have audience had?
+    * What will the audience learn?
+    * What do you want them to do?
+    * Appropriate to timeslot
+    * the three basic timeslots
+    * different versions for different timeslots
+    * Don'ts
+        * sock-puppeting
+        * incomplete projects
+        * bait & switch
 3. Tell a Story
     * Outlining
         *  Iterate
+    * The 6 basic presentation stories
+        * catalog,
+        * end-to-end,
+        * enlightenment,
+        * quest,
+        * theme & variations
+        * show & tell
     * Storycraft (peaks & troughs)
-      * Nancy Duarte
+        * Nancy Duarte (JB: explain?)
 4. Craft Your Presentation
+    * No Slides
+        * demo-only talks
+        * web tour talks
+    * slide software
+        * the Big Three (Four?)
+        * reveal.js and alternatives
     * slides
-      * Colors
+        * Colors (light/dark, heraldry)
         * Typefaces
-      * Amount of words per slide
+        * Amount of words per slide (one idea == one slide)
         * Amount of slides per presentation
+        * animations/transactions (use sparingly)
+        * think inside the box
     * presenting code
         * Colors
         * Typefaces
         * Number of lines per slide
         * Showing a lot of code
+            * collapse/zoom
+            * terminal/text editor
+            * don't present it all, link instead
+    * Special sections
+        * TOC
+        * About/Intro
+        * Recap
+        * More info page
     * Have a section in reserve
         * Bonus section if you have more time ("…one more thing")
         * Easy to cut if you're running short on time
+        * Consider adding bonus sections for particular audiences
+    * accessory themes
+    * "you don't have to be a gigolo" (dealing with work-mandated themes)
 5. Practice Your Talk
     * This is NOT optional
+    * avoids "reading your slides"
     * How to practice
         * Present to a mirror (or your pet)
         * Present to your friends
         * Present at a local meetup
         * Record yourself!
     * timing & pacing
+        * allow extra
+        * write down section times
+        * use a timer
     * editing
     * flow (transitions, etc.)
 6. Get Ready to Speak
+    * 7 days before
+        * check the schedule
+        * check for other talks
+        * check on special equipment
+        * double-check length, description
-    * Day (or hours) before
+    * 1 days before
-      * find the room
+        * Check the room
-      * check out the room
+        * check the projectors
+        * prepare backup slides
+            * Local drive
+            * USB drive
+            * Cloud drive
-        * rearrange if necessary/allowed
+            * PDF
+        * do last run-through
+        * get some sleep
         * check out the equipment (dongles, etc)
             * lighting?
             * A/V?
             * Internet?
             * Clicker?
             * Power?
             * Will laptop fit on the podium?
             * If possible, do a complete setup & test
-      * prepare backup slides
-        * Local drive
-        * USB drive
-        * Cloud drive
-        * PDF
-    * Hour before
-      * eat, go pee, get water, etc.
-      * check your clothes, hair, battery power
-    * Just before
+    * 1 hour before
-      * show up early
+        * set up demos
+        * shut down all other stuff on laptop
+        * check clothes/hair
-        * session before
+    * 20 minutes before
-      * interact with the audience
+        * go to the bathroom
+        * go to the room (watch the prev. preso in room)
+    * 10 minutes
+        * turn off phone
+        * empty pockets
         * ALWAYS plug in your machine
 7. Present Yourself
     * eye contact
         * A must
-      * Not only your friends or those people in the first 2 rows
+        * "Floating": Not only your friends or those people in the first 2 rows
+        * avoid staring
     * body language
-      * expansive shows more confidence
+        * expansive shows more confidence (open/closed stance)
+        * get up and move around!
+        * avoiding bad habits (flapping, hunching, hands in pockets)
     * voice
-      * Deeper voice better
+        * Deeper voice better (JB: how does this work?)
+        * projection
+        * diction
+        * emotion/color
+        * "Um"
 8. Deal with Demo Failure
-    * prepping demos
+    * prepping demos (docker/vms/scripts/test runs)
+    * terminal settings / setup
+        * text size / colors
+        * have your windows set up
+        * command history
+        * virtual screens
+        * keep text in top half of screen
+        * multiple desktops
+        * embedded terminal
+    * failure
+        * why demos fail
         * fallbacks
+        * dealing with the audience
+    * fake it till you make it
+        * when a live demo is best
-    * faking demos
+        * how to fake demos / fallbacks
-      * Takes more time but usually more safe
 9. Interact with the Audience
-    * Dealing with that guy in the third row (general audience interaction stuff)
+    * Before the talk starts
+        * quick polling
+        * announcements
+        * pre-Q&A
+    * Asking for a response
+    * Jokes
+        * good but hard to do right
+    * Basic Q&A
+        * determining question periods
-    * jesus in the audience
+        * Picking audience members
         * repeating the question
         * Ask for questioner's name
+    * Audience problems
+        * Don't know the answer
+        * Dealing with that guy in the third row
+        * jesus in the audience
+        * offending your audience
+    * Interactive Exercises
+        * rewarding audience members
 10. Continue the Conversation
     * hallway track
+        * take it out to the hall
+        * BOFs/follow up
+        * Business cards!
     * sharing slides
+        * slideshare
+        * personal page
+        * speaker notes
+        * licensing!
+        * sharing additional code
+    * curating slides/talks
+        * github/whatever
+        * version your talks
+        * revise for each conference
+    * getting feedback
+        * conference systems
+        * soliciting on your own
+        * how to use feedback
+            * grains of salt
+            * improving your talk
     * video/audio
+        * making videos
+        * sharing video